Practice Policies & Patient Information

 Our appropriate technical and security measures include:

-The NHS Digital Code of Practice on Confidential Information applies to all of our staff, and they are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.
-All Practice staff are trained to ensure information is kept confidential.
+The NHS Digital Code of Practice on Confidential Information applies to all staff who access clinical systems.
+They are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.

 What are your rights?